cnruby/gradle_java/README.md

 ---

-basic_115
+basic_115 Hello Own Library!
 <h1>Lesson 115: Hello Own Library!</h1>

-- Delevop a multi-project with Java Appliction and Own Java Library
+- Develop a multi-project with Java Application and Own Java Library
 - Develop a multi-project from a project with single application